Simhana: Early life

 Simhana, whose name is also transliterated as Singhana, was the son of his predecessor Jaitugi.
-His birth was believed to have been a result of the blessings of the goddess Narasimhi of Parnakheta.
+His birth was believed to have been the result of the blessings of the goddess Narasimhi of Parnakheta.
 Therefore, he was named after this goddess.

 It is not clear when Simhana ascended the throne.
 Jaitgui's last known inscription is dated 1196, and Simhana's earliest known inscription is dated 1197.
 However, other inscriptions variously suggest that Simhana ascended the throne in 1200, 1207 or 1210.
 Two Kandagal inscriptions, dated 1208 and 1220, are stated to have been issued in the 8th and 20th year of his reign respectively, thus suggesting that he ascended the throne in 1200.
 A third inscription from the same place suggests that he ascended the throne in 1210.
-The Kallaru stone inscription suggests that he ascended the throne in 1208-09.
+The Kallaru stone inscription suggests that he ascended the throne in 1208–09.
 The Elavata, Kadkal and Kuppataru inscriptions suggest another date for his ascension.
 Simhana had definitely not ascended the throne in 1197, because Jaitugi is known to have appointed the Kakatiya ruler Ganapati as his vassal in 1198.

 Historian A. S. Altekar theorizes that Simhana was formally associated with his father's administration as the heir apparent (yuvaraja) after 1200, which may explain why some inscriptions date his ascension as early as 1200.
 According to Altekar, Jaitugi most probably continued to rule until 1210, when Simhana succeeded him as the king.

 On the other hand, T. V. Mahalingam theorizes that Simhana was crowned as his father's successor in 1200, and had a second coronation in 1210 to mark his conquest of the Hoysala territories.
 According to Mahalingam, the inscriptions that suggest an earlier date (e.g. 1200) for Simhana's coronation were found in the northern part of his kingdom.
 On the other hand, the inscriptions that place his coronation in 1210 were found in the southern part of his kingdom (that is, south of the Malaprabha River).
 A 1226-27 inscription discovered at Doni in the southern region states that sixteen years had passed since Simhana's entry in the area (nadu).
 This suggests that Simhana conquered this southern region in c.
 1210, and therefore, the inscriptions found in this region count his reign from that year.